 You will also put a Velcro dot on the middle of all the shapes on each regular page.

 Finally, hole punch each of the pages so they line up.
 I used a three hole punch across the top, but you could also do two hole punches in the left side.
 Secure the book together using binder rings or ribbon.

 To use the quiet book, start with the pictures on the left side of the page.
 Your child will move the pictures to the right side to complete the picture.
 For example, on the star page, the stars are on the left side.
 Your child will move them to the correct spot on the right side to fill the night sky with stars.

 Your shape quiet book is now ready for your toddler to play with at church, at a restaurant, at the doctor’s office, or while you are making dinner.
-My toddler has loved learning about shapes and this quiet book has really helped him learn them better.
-He likes this quiet book even more than I thought he would and it helps him practice his fine motor skills more than I realized.
+Your toddler will love learning about shapes and this quiet book will help them learn their shapes better.
+This book is also a great way to practice fine motor skills more than you might think.
 It’s a win win!
-I barely have to teach him anything, except the names of the shapes of course. 🙂
+All you have to do is help him learn the names of the shapes. 🙂